This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Care for a finger sprain:

 - Rest your finger for at least 48 hours.
-Avoid activities that cause pain.
+Do not do activities that cause pain.
 Return to normal activities as directed.

-- Compression helps support your finger as it heals.
-Your injured finger may be taped to the finger beside it.
+- Use a splint or compression as directed.
+Compression (tight hold) helps support your finger or thumb as it heals.
+Tape your injured finger to the finger beside it.
 Severe sprains may be treated with a splint.
+A splint prevents your finger from moving while it heals.
 Ask how long you must wear the splint or tape, and how to apply them.

-- Exercise your finger to help decrease stiffness, swelling, and pain.
+- Do exercises as directed.
 You may be given gentle exercises to begin in a few days.
-Exercises also help improve finger movement.
+Exercises can help decrease stiffness in your finger or thumb.
+Exercises also help decrease pain and swelling and improve the movement of your finger or thumb.
 Check with your healthcare provider before you return to your normal activities or sports.

 Write down your questions so you remember to ask them during your visits.